Irina Shayk Stuns In Plunging Blue Gown At The 2019 Met Gala — But Where Was Bradley Cooper?

 — Us Weekly (@usweekly) May 7, 2019

-As the news outlet noted, Bradley — who actually was approved by Anna Wintour to attend the event — was out of town during the star studded night.
-Nicole Caruso, a representative for the actor, revealed that he was actually across the country in Los Angeles working as a producer on post-production of Joaquin Phoenix’s upcoming Joker movie, and therefore was unable to hit the pink carpet along side his lady love.
+As the news outlet noted, Bradley — who actually was approved by Anna Wintour to attend the event — was out of town during the star-studded night.
+Nicole Caruso, a representative for the actor, revealed that he was actually across the country in Los Angeles working as a producer on post-production of Joaquin Phoenix’s upcoming Joker movie and therefore was unable to hit the pink carpet alongside his lady love.